raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 ###<a name="general">General</a>

-With JQM I recommend to have your code as simple as possible by having a view per page and do full rendering of handlebars.js or underscore templates.

-There are discussions about performance gain, if you only rerender parts in the DOM, which are needed.

-I disagree.
-With handlebars.js to render a page-template takes usually less than 3 ms.
-It's only one DOM-access to insert the generated HTML.

-With jquery mobile it's a good idea to have one template per page/view. template code can be reused by partials.

-So, by convention over configuration, template ids look like:
-"template_"+pageID
-where the JQM page will be automatically generated and inserted into the DOM.

-###<a name="basicclasses">Prepared classes for simple usage</a>
+###<a name="basicclasses">Abstract classes for simple usage</a>

 #### <a name="basicclasses_basicview">[`BasicView`](app/modules/BasicView.js)</a>

 ##### Use case:
-For any kind of new jquery mobile page
+For any jQuery mobile page view.

 ##### How to use:

 * getSpecificTemplateValues() is an abstract method.
 The json values are used for the handlebars.js context variables.
-* id is the pageID
+* id is the pageID, which will automatically load the name of the template
-* to e.g. support transparent dialogs, the page will be removed from the DOM when the same page is requested again.
+* if you want to use your own page template ( instead of "baisc_page_simple"), override getTemplateID in your class

 ##### Examples: